martin-ockajak/automorph/README.md

 # Important

 **This is a preview of an upcoming release.
-Please do not use it for any purpose other than design review !**
+Please do not use it for any purpose other than design or code review.**

 <br>
 <br>